Mirdain/Gearswap/README.md

 # Gearswap
-FFXI Gearswap Lua for the impared
+FFXI Gearswap Lua for the impaired